 Switching between Windows and Mac becomes a breeze.
 In fact, there is no switching.
 Particularly if you are using ‘Coherence Mode’, which hides Windows entirely and only shows the programs you are using.
 To you, it looks like the applications are running natively on your Mac, Parallels does all the work in the background!
 Compare this to Apples native solution, Boot Camp, which requires restarting your computer every time you want to change between the two operating systems.
 The difference is night-and-day for productivity and convenience!

-Now supported by macOS Sierra, parallels 12 allows integration with Sierra’s optimised storage feature, allowing you to view and control parallels desktop VM storage natively.
-The 2016 release also has the ability to store passwords across windows based applications in the native Mac keychain, which if you’ve read one of our latest articles, you know how vital that can be.
+Parallels allows integration with Sierra’s optimised storage feature, allowing you to view and control parallels desktop VM storage natively.
+Since the 2016 release of version 12, Parallels also has the ability to store passwords across windows based applications in the native Mac keychain, which if you’ve read one of our latest articles, you know how vital that can be.